qcaladin/qcaladin_sidequest_W9/README.md

 ## Description

 This matches the structure of the original game from week 6 example 5, but with changes in background, and characters.
-Save the blobs and get rid of enemy blocking your path
+Save the blobs and get rid of enemy blocking your path, as well as updated debug screen as per sidequest 9 instructions

 ---